johan-akerman/Greet/README.md

 # 👋 Greet | Get rewarded to refer your friends

 I discovered that hiring is a difficult, time consuming and expensive task.
 Especially for startups with a limited budget and no prior experience in recruiting.
 To solve this problem I launched Greet, a marketplace where you get paid to refer your friends to tech jobs.
-The project is under development and there are currently 6 companies on board, 28 jobs posted and 570 000 SEK available in hiring rewards.
+6 companies joined and posted 28 jobs with a total referral bounty of 570 000 SEK.
+The project is no longer under development.

 <strong>Try Greet:</strong> www.joingreet.com
 <br />